code4craft/xsoup/README.md

     </tr>
 </table>

-### Extended syntax:
+### Extended syntax supported:

-These syntax are extended only in Xsoup (for convenience in extracting HTML):
+These XPath syntax are extended only in Xsoup (for convenience in extracting HTML, refer to Jsoup CSS Selector):

 <table>
     <tr>